 compromise or unauthorised use of a Certificate or Private Key caused by the negligence of that party and not by Cogito Group (unless prior to such unauthorised use the New Zealand Government has received an authenticated request to revoke the Certificate); or

-misuse of the Certificate or Private Key.
+illegal and improper misuse of the Certificate or Private Key.

 The Subscriber and its affiliated entities and individuals recognise that the New Zealand Government relies solely on the representations, warranties, undertakings and the information contained in the application (along with such other certificates, statements or documents as may be required or demanded by the New Zealand Government), to make a determination on recommending/not recommending the issuance of a digital certificate to the Subscriber and its affiliated entities and individuals and any misrepresentation thereof shall make the Subscriber and its affiliated entities and individuals liable, inter alia, for exemplary damages.